Agile-Labs-Tech/agilelabs-isms-policy/22 Patch management policy/README.md

     - Execute test transactions to verify its operation;
     - Verify the operation of extracted business applications.

-1. The roll back procedure must also be tested, for the sake of problems that are caused by the application of the security update program or by faulty implementation.
+11. The roll back procedure must also be tested, for the sake of problems that are caused by the application of the security update program or by faulty implementation.
-2. Patches should be approved before deployment to show that testing and rollback has been performed
+12. Patches should be approved before deployment to show that testing and rollback has been performed
-3. After applying the security patch / updating the program, Technical Leader shall verify that the change has been applied properly, and potential problems that may arise (caused by the vulnerability) have been avoided.
+13. After applying the security patch / updating the program, Technical Leader shall verify that the change has been applied properly, and potential problems that may arise (caused by the vulnerability) have been avoided.
-4. On regular basis, the Technical Leader shall use security vulnerability assessment tools to look for missing patches/ updates on computers.
+14. On regular basis, the Technical Leader shall use security vulnerability assessment tools to look for missing patches/ updates on computers.
-5. Privileged accounts shall not be used for day-to-day access; like those required to perform daily or periodic administration and/or operation activities.
-6. All privileged accounts must be approved and designated to an individual owner for accountability.
-7. Privileged accounts and user access rights shall be reviewed on a periodic basis.
-Particular attention should be given to the security-related event of the log file and facility including:
-    1. the logging facility being de-activated;
-    2. alterations to the message types that are recorded;
-    3. log files being edited or deleted.
-8. The Technical Leader protects the log analysis tools and its output from unauthorized access.
-Furthermore, he / she must keep the audit logs for a retention periods that can meet the legal, regulatory, and business needs.

 # Definitions